 Sleeping too Much, or Not at All

 As an anxiety sufferer myself, I wish I would have gotten help as a kid to learn coping skills.
-Here are some more great ideas for helping kids cope with anxiety.
+Here are 15 more great ideas for helping kids cope with anxiety.